tja2000/GettingCleaningData/README.md

 2. add an extra column with "activity"
 3. fill this column with resolved activity (activity number is replaced by its name from activit_lables.txt
 4. Fill the other columns with the data coming from x_*.txt
+5. Do this for both DS (DS_train, DS_test)
+6. Create a new DS with sames number of colmuns as the previous ones
+7. Add an extra colmun called Datatype (TEST=0 or TRAIN=1)

 # CODEBOOK